Gleek (card game)

-Gleek is an English card game for three persons.
+Gleek is an English card game for three people.
 It is played with a 44-card pack and was popular from the 16th century through the 18th century.

 History

 Gleek (sometimes spelled Gleeke or Gleke) is mentioned in several publications during the first half of the 16th century.
 The earliest known reference to Gleek has been traced by Sir Michael Dummett to Henry Watson's The chirche of the euyll men and women (1511).
 However, the game called Gleek in that era more closely resembled the French game of Glic, the earliest record of which dates to 1454.
 Early French Glic closely resembled the German game of Poch which did not have a trick-taking round.
 The best contemporary descriptions of Gleek in popular English form come from three sources: John Cotgrave (1662), Francis Willughby (about 1670), and Charles Cotton (1674).

 Etymology

 From the Old French word glic ("a game of cards").